SAP PLAN DUE:

-A student is placed on SAP Warning or Probation when the student’s cumulative grade point average (GPA) falls below a 2.0 and/or cumulative credit completion rate falls below 66.67% of the attempted credits.
+A student is placed on SAP Probation when the student’s cumulative grade point average (GPA) falls below a 2.0 and/or cumulative credit completion rate falls below 66.67% of the attempted credits.

 How will these requirements help me as a student?

-The goal of the requirements are to help students identify any challenges/barriers and to discuss and create a Plan of Assistance to help address those needs.
+The goal of the requirements are to help students identify any challenges/barriers and to discuss and create a SAP Plan to help address those needs.
 In doing such, students are more likely to succeed academically and to continue to progress towards completion of their degree.